tuftsdev/cs120-sfomchenko/messages/README.md

 ### Identify what aspects of the work have been correctly implemented and what have not.

-* Everything works, although I can only seem to get the messages to appear side by side instead of a list view.
+* Everything works, I was able to get the messages to appear list view

 ### Identify anyone with whom you have collaborated or discussed the lab.

-* No one.
+* No one directly, I did ask in class about how to resolve my side by side issue.

 ### Say approximately how many hours you have spent completing the lab.